Passport & Notarial Services By Appointment Only

 - THB 2,500 for verifying an authentication signature on a NZ document (this requires the document to have already been authenticated by NZ authorities)

-[Note: fees rendered for this service are payable by cash only.
+[Note: fees rendered for this service are payable by bank transfer only.
 There is no credit or debit card facilities available.]

 Passport Fees to increase from 25 May 2022